sstur/fetch-pretender/README.md

 ### Pass-Through
 You can specify paths that should be ignored by pretender and made as real XHR requests.
-Enable these by specifying pass-through routes with `pretender.passthrough`:
+Enable these by specifying pass-through routes with `server.passthrough`:

 ```javascript
 server.get('/photos/:id', server.passthrough);